 - Passwords must not be inserted into email messages or other forms of electronic communication.

 - Initial passwords are to be set to a unique value per user.
 Initial password shall only be valid until the first successful user authentication and must be changed by the user after first use.

 - Initial, pre-designated passwords are valid only until the first successful user authentication into an account.
 The user must choose their own passwords based upon the following standards and guidelines.

 - All passwords are to be at least eight (8) characters in length.

 - Group and shared passwords are explicitly prohibited at York College

-- Password complexity will be set to enforce the use of at least both alphabetic and numeric characters.
+- Password complexity will be set to require at least three out of the four types of characters:

 - Password parameters will be set to require that new passwords cannot be the same as the four previously used passwords.

 - Passwords must NOT contain your username in any form

 - Accounts will be locked out after 10 failed login attempts and will remain locked for up to 15 minutes